johnacam/IEEE_14-bus/README.md

 # IEEE_14-bus
 This repository holds the final report and all .raw, .sav, and .sld files used in my analysis of the IEEE 14-Bus power grid model.
 It is an independent summer project undertaken to further my understanding of system-level modelling and use of the PSS/E software platform.

+The report can be found in this repository, and all files are in the .zip folder.